ProvCheck Terms and Conditions

 (v) a statute includes references to regulations, orders or notices made under or in connection with the statute or regulations and all amendments, replacements or other changes to any of them;

-(d) no term of the Agreement is to be read against a party because the term was first proposed or drafted by that party; and
+(d) no term is to be read against a party because the term was first proposed or drafted by that party.

 2. Services

-(a) in accordance with the Agreement and New Zealand law;
+(a) in accordance with these Terms and New Zealand law;

 (b) exercising reasonable care, skill and diligence; and